Living Water – Living Environment – Living Communities – Living Local Economies

 To assist practitioners in the completion of the Living Waterways scorecard we have developed a number of key benchmark case studies, namely Small Creek, Davidson Street and Little McCreadys Creek.
 These projects showcase the spirit of living waterways – innovative, inclusive, holistic, multi-benefit projects

 Whilst Water by Design is in the process of updating the Living Waterways Framework.
-We will be retaining the Beta version accessed via the link below.
+We will be retaining the Beta version accessed via the above link.

-Strategic Waterways is a new tool to help waterway managers to assess and prioritise actions across the catchment and was recently launched at the World Engineers Convention, Melbourne on the 20th of November.
+Strategic Waterways is a now a stand alone tool to help waterway managers to assess and prioritise actions across the catchment.
 It takes a fresh look at the hazards damaging waterway health and strategies to manage our water values.
 It’s unique colour-coding and scoring system means it is easy to:

 - visualise hazards, values and needs;